The ENCALS meeting 2018 will be hosted in Oxford from Wednesday 20 to Friday 22nd of June.

 The location is the Nelson Mandela Lecture Theatre in the Said Business School, Park End Street in Oxford.

-Registration closes April 15th 2018.
+Registration for the ENCALS meeting has now closed.
 On site registration will not be possible.

 Registration (for both established researchers and PhD students) includes: